Additional resources¶

 (E)stimable

-should always be able to estimate the size of auser story
+Product Ownershould always be able to estimate the size of auser storywith its fixed length.A

 (S)ized Each

-.
-The letter ‘S’ can be taken to be (S)ized appropriately to meet theSprint
+user storyshould be small enough to complete and delivered in a singlesprint.
+The letter ‘S’ can be taken to be (S)ized appropriately to meet theSprintweeks. -

 (T)estable Each

-should have clear information or specifications to develop all the possible test cases from theacceptance criteria
+user storyshould have clear information or specifications to develop all the possible test cases from theacceptance criteria.

 User stories depicted¶